 Implementing and maintaining workplace safety standards set out by the Occupational Safety and Health Administration is the responsibility of employers, and failure to do so can have serious consequences.
-In addition to the potential for workplace injury, OSHA violations can lead to expensive citations.
+In addition to the potential for a workplace injury, OSHA violations can lead to expensive citations.

 The maximum citation for serious safety hazards is $12,471 per violation, with repeated offenses costing up to $124,471 per violation.
 It’s beneficial both in terms of employee health and finances to stay up to date on OSHA safety topics and make every effort to identify and negate possible safety hazards.